UPPS 04.01.11 - Risk Management of Information Resources

 Texas State’s information resources are subject to review, monitoring, and disclosure, as provided in Section 06. of UPPS No. 04.01.02, Information Resources Identity and Access Management.
-Consequently, users should not expect privacy in their use of Texas State’s information resources (see NIST 800-53 AC-8, AR-4).
+Consequently, users should not expect privacy in their use of Texas State’s information resources (see NIST SP 800-53 AC-8, AR-4).

 When confidential information from another university or state agency is received by Texas State in connection with the transaction of official business, Texas State shall maintain the confidentiality of the information in accordance with the conditions imposed by the providing agency or university.